awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_getting_started_prereqs.md

 1. Configure your existing network to allow inbound traffic from the RADIUS clients \(AWS Managed Microsoft AD DCs DNS addresses, see Step 1\) to your RADIUS server port\.

 1. Add a rule to the Amazon EC2 security group in your AWS Managed Microsoft AD domain that allows inbound traffic from the RADIUS server DNS address and port number defined previously\.
-For more information, see [Adding Rules to a Security Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#adding-security-group-rule) in the *EC2 User Guide*\.
+For more information, see [Adding rules to a security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#adding-security-group-rule) in the *EC2 User Guide*\.

-For more information about using AWS Managed Microsoft AD with MFA, see [Enable Multi\-Factor Authentication for AWS Managed Microsoft AD](ms_ad_mfa.md)\.
+For more information about using AWS Managed Microsoft AD with MFA, see [Enable multi\-factor authentication for AWS Managed Microsoft AD](ms_ad_mfa.md)\.